 Ah, chocolate, the first love of every man, woman, and child, it’s a solution (however temporary) to every problem, from upset and anger to happiness and adoration.

 Chocolate truly is one of the wonders of the world, in the past, it has been that valued it’s actually been used as currency.

-In 2014 U.S. chocolate sales were $21.1 billion, that alone shows the significance and the demand for the product.
+In 2014 U.S. chocolate sales were $21.1 billion, which alone shows the significance and the demand for the product.

 Whether it be white, milk, dark, or other more rare varieties (all will be revealed later on), everyone loves to sit down and have a square or 10.